First African-American woman to receive a Ph.D. in astrophysics from Yale

-Advocating and inspiring students from underrepresented backgrounds in the sciences to pursue a future in STEM fields is another focus for Isler.
+Isler is also focused on advocating for and inspiring students from underrepresented backgrounds in the sciences to pursue a future in STEM fields.
 She speaks at various organizations across the United States to be a voice of encouragement to the next generation of STEM leaders.
-In hopes of providing a safe space for women of color to discuss their work in STEM fields as well as the challenges of working in these fields she started Vanguard, an interactive virtual panel discussion series on the topic.
-While she acknowledges that being a woman of color working in scientific fields can sometimes be discouraging it is important that you keep trying, keep working, and that while it isn’t always easy it is worth it.
+In hopes of providing a safe space for women of color to discuss their work in STEM fields as well as the challenges of working in these fields she started Vanguard: Conversations with Women of Color in STEM, an interactive virtual panel discussion series on the topic, which has become a thriving online community aiming to shift STEM culture toward a more equitable, just enterprise.

 Written by Angela Goad